How to develop prerequisite and emergent reading skills for all learners including those with the most complex learning needs

 GROUP BOOKINGS FOR SCHOOLS/SETTINGS

 If you wish to make a group booking for this course – we can do this quickly and easily for you!
 Please email a spreadsheet with the first name/surname/email addresses of the delegates you wish to book for.
-This should go to email@example.com.
+Email to email@example.com.
 We will then create access to this course for your colleagues.
-A Purchase Order Number will secure your booking and we can send you an invoice.
+A Purchase Order Number will secure your booking.

 Important information before you book